 - All UWSP Study Abroad air travel must be booked through Fox World Travel.
 NO semester long programs include air.
 For Semester Costs please see our website.
 For summer costs please see our website.
 When airfare is included, airport departure taxes, where applicable, are also included.
 For programs that do not include the air, we will provide you with the information to book your airfare with Fox World Travel.
 (This does not apply to NSE students).

 - CISI health insurance for your "official" time abroad; all students participating in UW System study abroad programs are REQUIRED to have the state mandated health/travel insurance coverage.
 UWSP OIE builds this cost into your program price.
 Under no circumstances are you allowed to opt out of this mandatory coverage.
 (This does not apply to NSE students.)

 - In addition, all participants in UWSP study abroad programs may also buy their own health insurance to cover extra medical/hospital costs in the event of sickness or injury while abroad.

-- Area field trips required as part of class requirements while at your major site;
+- Area field trips required as part of class requirements while at your major site

 - Guest lecturers and guides.

 How many credits can I earn?Students may sign up for a maximum of 17 credits during the semester.
 Each semester student must take a minimum of 12-14 credits depending on program requirements.
-In rare cases, noncredit participation is permitted on our short-term programs, if the participant agrees to attend class regularly and pay the announced price.
+For short term programs the credits will vary.
+Students must have 6 credits for summer to receive financial aid.

-How much free time will I have on the program?Students may allocate their free time consistent with class responsibilities.
+Students may allocate their free time consistent with class responsibilities.
 These are academic programs so students are expected to attend the classes for which they have enrolled.
 There is ample free time.
-Most weekends are free but check with your leader or designated on-site coordinator to be sure.
+Most weekends are free for semester programs, but check with your leader or designated on-site coordinator to be sure.
 Do not make extensive "break" plans until you arrive in the country to verify class dates.

 When visas are required

 A visa is an official document allowing you to enter, study and/or reside in a specific country.
 Check your host countries' embassy or consulate services online to see if you need any special visas before you travel!
 This is an example of a UK visa.